1. Why has this guidance just been issued now?

 1. What do I do if I have symptoms?

-If you’ve developed a new continuous cough, a fever/high temperature or loss of or change in sense of smell or taste (anosmia), you should stay at home for 7 days from the day your symptoms started and contact your line manager.
+If you’ve developed a new continuous cough, a fever/high temperature or loss of or change in sense of smell or taste (anosmia), you should contact the NHS to book a test, stay at home for 10 days from the day your symptoms started and contact your line manager.
 This applies to any employee whether they are working in the office, at home or on special leave.
 Only phone your GP or 111 if your symptoms are severe.
 If you have any concerns, please go to NHS Inform website for the most up-to-date information and advice.
 Co

 2. I have been in close contact with someone who has started showing symptoms of Coronavirus.
 Should I self-isolate?